 There are so many perks to purchasing and installing a dash cam in your car.
 Whether you’re a commercial, professional, instructor, or a regular driver, here are some of the reasons why you need to get a dash cam.

 The most highlighted advantage of dash cams is that they display just how another driver practiced reckless driving or caused an accident.
 In some cases, you may encounter a drunk and reckless driver as you ply the highway.

-In the event that one of such drivers bump into your car, it might be your words against that driver when the police eventually show up.
-Without video evidence and witness to testify in your defense, the guilty driver could gain the upper hand.
+In the event that one of such drivers bumps into your car, it might be your words against that driver when the police eventually show up.
+Without video evidence and a witness to testify in your defense, the guilty driver could gain the upper hand.

 But when you have a dash cam sitting pretty inside your car, it can be tendered as evidence and you’d be off the hook.
 Footages from dash cams are substantial proofs, as it provides real timestamped images of what really went down.

 Your video footage alone might be a reason for the other party to be more willing to reach an agreement instead of taking the case to court.